Skennars Head

 Skennars Head has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects that could impact this region.
-Key projects are Aureus Village Centre - Skennars Head, Aureus Townhomes, Ballina Airport Boulevard & Southern Cross Industrial Estate Expansion, and Lennox Rise Estate.
-Details about these projects can be found below.
+AreaSearch has identified four projects likely impacting the region: Aureus Village Centre at Skennars Head, Aureus Townhomes, Ballina Airport Boulevard & Southern Cross Industrial Estate Expansion, and Lennox Rise Estate.
+These are key projects with potential relevance to the area.

 Professional plan users can use the search below to filter and access additional projects.